-9.2 Radio frequency electromagnetic field (80 MHz to 1 4000 MHz and 1 400 MHz to 2 700 MHz)
+9.2 Radio frequency electromagnetic field (80 MHz to 1 400 MHz and 1 400 MHz to 6 000 MHz)

+9.2.1.
+Introduction

 This test is applicable for radio equipment and associated ancillary equipment.

 This test shall be performed on a representative configuration of the radio equipment, the associated ancillary equipment, or a representative configuration of the combination of radio and ancillary equipment.